Skip to content

 1. The 40% Rule is real.

 AI tools perform well below 40% of their context window.
 Above that, failures compound exponentially.
-Toyota figured this out in the 1950s: run production lines at 40% utilization, zero defects.
-Push to 60%, defects increase 400%.
-The extra capacity isn't waste -- it's what enables continuous improvement.
+Toyota figured this out in the 1950s: production lines run far below capacity precisely because the slack is where quality lives.
+The lean-manufacturing literature on this is striking, and the shape holds: push utilization up and defects climb fast.
+The extra capacity is what enables continuous improvement.

 Same pattern shows up everywhere failure is catastrophic: aviation fuel reserves, ICU occupancy, portfolio risk.
 Gas Town applies it to code: each worker runs under 40% context.
 The coordinator stays light.
 Failures get isolated.